 In that case, there are some steps you can take to help stop the problem from continuing.

 The first step is to know where the miscommunication is headed.
 This usually starts with the initial question.
 How did the misunderstanding begin?
 Was there an underlying reason why the other person perceived things in a way that caused the miscommunication?

 Sometimes miscommunication is about the other person’s worldview, especially if they hold conflicting worldviews.
-If this is true, it can be challenging to get them to see the actual situation in a different light.
+If this is true, getting them to see the actual situation in a different light can be challenging.

 Suppose you constantly find yourself in the low Context, high Context state.
 In that case, you should consider practicing how to clarify your thoughts in as many different ways as possible.
 This is especially important for dealing with miscommunications about money or serious matters.